eliweissler/eli_weissler_phd_thesis/README.md

-# CU Boulder Graduate Thesis
+# CU Boulder PhD Thesis

-This repository contains my graduate thesis, built using LaTeX.
+This repository contains my PhD thesis, built using LaTeX.
 Every push to the main branch automatically compiles the latest version using GitHub Actions.

 ## View the Thesis